Brian Sun: Espionage and foreign government influence cases

 The Justice Department investigated fundraising activities related to the 1996 election campaigns, leading to allegations of a covert plot by the Chinese government to influence American politics.
 Sun represented Democratic Party fundraiser Johnny Chung one of the key figures subject to the investigation.
 Chung was charged with funneling illegal campaign contributions through use of straw donors for the Clinton reelection campaign.
-As part of a plea agreement, Chung plead guilty to charges of tax evasion, bank fraud, and conspiracy related to the illegal contributions and although faced with 37 years was able to avoid any prison time.
+As part of a plea agreement, Chung pleaded guilty to charges of tax evasion, bank fraud, and conspiracy related to the illegal contributions and although faced with 37 years was able to avoid any prison time.

 Sun formed part of the team that represented Wen Ho Lee, who in 2000 was accused by the US government of espionage.
 He led the civil suit side of legal efforts, charging the Department of Energy for violation of Lee's privacy in a lawsuit.
 The criminal case against Lee later ended with his release and an apology from the federal judge who presided over the proceedings to Lee for unfair treatment.
 Lee initiated his civil action against the government for invasion of privacy in 1999 and settled in 2006 for $1,645,000, with five media organizations paying for half the settlement amount.
 Sun noted to The New York Times that the settlement had the unusual stipulation imposed by the government that the government half of the settlement amount could not go to Lee but would instead go to pay "lawyers' fees, litigation costs, and taxes."

 The particular expertise Sun gained in the Wen Ho Lee defense on the rules for the disclosure of classified information in criminal cases was put to use again in 2003 when he defended James J. Smith, an FBI counterintelligence agent on the China squad, who was charged with providing classified information to Katrina Leung, a businesswoman in Los Angeles.

 The US Senate Subcommittee on Investigations published a report in 2010 detailing the findings of a probe on transfers of corruption tainted funds from African countries.
 Sun represented an American lawyer alleged by the committee to have helped the son of Equatorial Guinea President Teodoro Obiang Nguema in making transfers when the attorney was called to testify before the Senate panel.